-The message is simple–“do what God says and you’ll have no life.
-His reign is at worst about oppression, at best endless boredom.
-Either reject him or, if you really have to believe in him, just don’t be a fanatic.
-Give the obligatory ‘nod to God’ and go out and ‘get a life!’”
+The message is simple–“accept God’s invitation and you’ll have no life.
+His Kingdom is at worst about slavery, at best an invitation to endless boredom.
+Either reject him or, if you really have to believe in him, just don’t waste too much time and energy on religion.
+Give the obligatory nod to God and go out and get a life.”

-That’s why rock concerts and football games have sellout crowds but we often have to pull teeth to fill a church for a parish mission.
-That’s why the king in the parable had a hard time filling his banquet hall.
+That’s why rock concerts and football games have sellout crowds but we often have to pull teeth to fill a church.
+That’s why the king in the parable had a hard time getting his invited guests to fill his banquet hall.

 Be honest.
-Do you see the pursuit of the Kingdom as a joyful romp, or as a tiresome chore?
-Do you just do the minimum, or do you grab for all the spiritual gusto you can out of your Christian life?
-Do you make excuses that you’re too tired or too busy when spiritual growth opportunities arise, or do you make the Kingdom top priority?
+Do you see the pursuit of the Kingdom as a joyful romp or as a tiresome chore?
+When it comes to your spiritual life, do you do the bare minimum or do you grab for all the gusto you can?
+When opportunities arise to grow spiritually, do you make excuses that you’re too tired or too busy or do you make the Kingdom of God top priority?